-The outcome of a credit transfer request will be approved by the Dean of Programs and communicated to the Registrar's Office.
+The outcome of a credit transfer request will be approved by the Registrar upon advice from the appropriate department's Chair.

 The College will notify the student in writing, of all assigned transfer credits awarded and recognition for course credits as the result of the credit transfer request process or Prior Learning Assessment Recognition.
 Courses for which transfer credits have been awarded, will appear on the student's transcript, but will not be included in the calculation of the grade point average.